jrusev/backbonejs-crud/README.md

 ## Cleint Code Snippets

 ### Ajax Prefilter
 Ajax prefilters are useful for hooking into all AJAX request.
-In this case, we want to send all our AJAX request off to a remote server instead of the same domain.
-So we use a prefilter to hook in before the request is sent and prepend our custom origin server.
+In this case, if we want to send all our AJAX request off to a remote server instead of the same domain.
+We can use a prefilter to hook in before the request is sent and prepend our custom origin server.

 ```js
 $.ajaxPrefilter( function( options, originalOptions, jqXHR ) {